 - Hand and Body Protection.
-Supervisors shall select and require employees to use appropriate hand protection when the hands are exposed to hazards from severe cuts, lacerations, abrasions or punctures, chemical or thermal burns, harmful temperature extremes, and skin absorption of harmful substances. - Head Protection.
+Supervisors shall select and require employees to use appropriate hand protection when the hands are exposed to hazards from severe cuts, lacerations, abrasions or punctures, chemical or thermal burns, harmful temperature extremes, and skin absorption of harmful substances.
+Facilities Management will provide the Departments of HVAC and the Electrical Shop with the appropriate fire resistant (FR) clothing to protect the employee of electrical arc and heat exposures. - Head Protection.
 Each affected employee shall wear protective hard hats when working in areas where there is a potential for injury to the head from falling objects or "bump" hazards. - Hearing Protection.
 Each employee shall wear appropriate hearing protection in environments where noise levels equal or exceed the OSHA Occupational Noise Exposure Standard (29 CFR 1910.95) 8-hour time weighted average (TWA) of 85 dBA. - Respiratory Protection.
-The use of respiratory protective equipment (respirators) shall be in compliance with Facility Management's Respiratory Protection Policy.
-Voluntary use of filtering face pieces is covered in Facility Management's Respiratory Protection Policy. - Electrical Protection.
+The use of respiratory protective equipment (respirators) shall be in compliance with Facilities Management's Respiratory Protection Policy.
+Voluntary use of filtering face pieces is also covered in Facilities Management's Respiratory Protection Policy.

+• Electrical Protection.
 Refer to Electrical Protection Devices Assessment for selection specifics.